 Keep your pet active during seasons that are not good for going out.
 You can help maintain his good health as he keeps himself actively working out with you.

-CT Breeder is the #1 pet store in Norwalk serving residents throughout Fairfield County, Connecticut and beyond.
-In addition to our selection of designer and purebred puppies for sale, we offer expert dog training, professional pet grooming and the best pet supplies, pet foods and pet products available at the lowest prices.
+CT Breeder is the premier pet store in Norwalk serving residents throughout Fairfield County, Connecticut and beyond.
+In addition to our selection of designer and purebred puppies for sale, we offer expert dog training, professional pet grooming and the best pet supplies, pet foods and pet products available at the low prices.